Positive ID Labelling Ltd. Privacy Policy

 - Adequate protection under UK GDPR

-- Standard contractual clauses are in place
+- Standard contractual clauses are in place where required

-- Appropriate security measures are implemented
+- Appropriate technical and organisational security measures are implemented

 8. Data Security